EV home charger installation FAQs

 The DNO will arrange for the work to be completed, and you may need your neighbours approval for it to go ahead.
 The work will involve running a new service cable from the main network to yours and your neighbour’s home, which may involve excavating in the street and on your property.

-What is a Distribution Network Operator (DNO)?
+Who is the Distribution Network Operator (DNO)?

 Distribution Network Operators (DNOs) manage the electricity supply infrastructure within your region, overseeing the cables and towers that distribute power to homes and businesses.
 They also fix power cuts and faults, and can help with queries about connecting a property or moving your meter.